Cohomology and Extensions

 A permutation is an automorphism in Set.
 More explicitly, a permutation of a set is an invertible function from to itself.

-The group of permutations of (that is the automorphism group of in ) is the symmetric group (or permutation group) on (a finite group).
+The group of permutations of (that is the automorphism group of in ) is the symmetric group (or permutation group) on .
 This group may be denoted , , or .
-When is the finite set with elements, one typically writes or ; note that this group has elements.
+When is the finite set with elements, then its symmetric group is a finite group, and one typically writes or ; note that this group has elements.

 In combinatorics, one often wants a slight generalisation.
 Given a natural number , an -permutation of is an injective function from to , that is a list of distinct elements of .
 Note that the number of -permutations of is counted by the falling factorial .
 Then an -permutation of is the same as a permutation of , and the total number of such permutations is of course counted by the ordinary factorial .
 (That an injective function from to itself must be invertible characterises as a Dedekind-finite set.)

 Every permutation generates a cyclic subgroup of the symmetric group , and hence inherits a group action on .
 The orbits of this action partition the set into a disjoint union of cycles, called the cyclic decomposition of the permutation .